Lung Cancer

 • Larger than 7cm with no involvement of lymph nodes

-• Spread to the following areas – the chest wall, the muscle under the lung (diaphragm), the phrenic nerve, or the layers that cover the heart (mediastinal pleura and parietal pericardium)
+• spread to the following areas – the chest wall, the muscle under the lung (diaphragm), the phrenic nerve, or the layers that cover the heart (mediastinal pleura and parietal pericardium)

 • In the main airway (bronchus) close to where it divides to go into each lung